-A systems engineering expert witness is typically a licensed professional engineer with a degree in systems engineering, and/or extensive experience and expertise in a related engineering discipline.
+Systems engineering expert witness candidates are typically licensed professional engineers with degrees in systems engineering, and/or extensive experience and expertise in a related engineering discipline.
 Most often the expert witness chosen is member of an industry organization such as the Institute of Industrial and Systems Engineers (IISE), International Council on Systems Engineering (INCOSC), and/or IEEE.

 Systems engineering ensures that all aspects of a system are considered and integrated into a whole.
 Systems engineering overlaps with other disciplines such as industrial engineering, process systems engineering, mechanical engineering, manufacturing engineering, software engineering, structural engineering, electrical engineering, aerospace engineering, civil engineering and project management.